Is it true that men are more adversely affected by COVID-19?

 Results showed these patients saw their levels drop by a third, on average, from 458 anagrams per deciliter (ng/dl) to 315 ng/dl.

 The study was divided into three groups: asymptomatic patients (46), symptomatic patients who were hospitalized in the internal medicine unit (IMU) (29), and patients who were hospitalized in the intensive care unit (ICU) (46).
-In this study, the mean total testosterone decreased as the severity of the Covid-19 increased.
+In this study, the mean total testosterone decreased as the severity of Covid-19 increased.

-The mean total testosterone level was significantly lower in the ICU group than in the asymptomatic group.
+The mean total testosterone level was significantly lower in the ICU than in the asymptomatic group.
 Also, the mean total testosterone level was significantly lower in the ICU group than in the Intermediate Care Unit group.
 The mean serum follicle-stimulating hormone level was considerably higher in the ICU group than in the asymptomatic group.

 "We found Hypogonadism – a condition in which the body doesn't produce enough testosterone – in 51.1 per cent of the male patients," Cayan said"